-A few weeks back it was National Chocolate Chip Cookie day and what did I do? … surprised my kids with some Chocolate Chip Cookies when they came home from school of course.
-What was a bigger surprise is that they had no idea that I made them using Gluten Free Flour… hee hee hee.
+A few weeks back it was National Chocolate Chip Cookie Day and what did I do? … surprised my kids with some Chocolate Chip Cookies when they came home from school of course.
+What was a bigger surprise is that they had no idea that I made them using Gluten-Free Flour… hee hee hee.

 Absolutely no difference that I could detect and I tend to consider myself a bit of a chocolate chip cookie aficionado in the practice curating the best chocolate chip cookie recipe.

 One little snag in my race to get these chocolate chip cookies made before the kids got back from school was … duh duh duh… I was out of vanilla!
 So you would think no problem just race over to Bulk Barn or the store and pick some up.
 Not so easy.
-Turns out there is a world wide shortage of vanilla going on.
+Turns out there is a worldwide shortage of vanilla going on.
 Not kidding!
 None at my neighbourhood stores that day.
 Imagine a world be without vanilla.
 Think about it!
 This is a crisis in the land of all things baking and ice cream.

 Having no vanilla on hand I swapped the vanilla out in this batch for English Toffee Stevia.
-Worked great and added a little butterscotchy flavour this this batch.
+Worked great and added a little butterscotchy flavour this batch.

 So let’s talk cookie!

 Everyone has cookie preferences.
 Some like their cookies soft, others chewy and a very few like them crunchy.
-I have tried a lot of recipes but in my opinion the temperature of the butter or the decision to use margarine play a huge factor on the outcome.
+I have tried a lot of recipes but in my opinion the temperature of the butter or the decision to use margarine play a huge factor in the outcome.
 This recipe uses room temperature butter and the result is the best chocolate chip cookie recipe that has a like crunch on the outside but a soft chewy middle.

 What temperature of Butter To Use For Chocolate Chip Cookies?